 Under the NGACO Model, CMS grants APAACO, which is jointly owned by the Company and NMM, a pool of patients to manage (direct care and pay providers) based on a budget established with CMS.
 APAACO is responsible to manage medical costs for these patients.
 The patients will receive services from physicians and other medical service providers that are both in-network and out-of-network.
 The Company receives capitation from CMS on a monthly basis to pay claims from in-network providers.
 The Company records such capitation received from CMS as revenue as the Company is primarily responsible and liable for managing the patient care and to satisfy provider obligations, is assuming the credit risk for the services provided by in-network providers through its arrangement with CMS, and has control of the funds, the services provided and the process by which the providers are ultimately paid.
 Claims from out-of-network providers are generally processed or paid by CMS and the Company's profits or losses in managing the services provided by out-of-network providers are generally determined on an annual basis after reconciliation with CMS.
-Pursuant to the Company's risk share agreement with CMS, the Company will be eligible to receive the surplus or be liable for the deficit according to the budget established by CMS based on the Company's efficiency or lack thereof, respectively, in managing how the patients assigned to APAACO by CMS are served by in-network and out-of-network providers.
-The Company's profits or losses on providing such services are both capped by CMS.
-The Company will recognize such surplus or deficit upon substantial completion of reconciliation and determination of the amounts.
+Pursuant to the Company's risk share agreement with CMS, the Company will be eligible to receive the surplus or be liable for the deficit according to the budget established by CMS based on the Company's profits or losses on providing such services are both capped by CMS.
+The Company will recognize such surplus or deficit upon substantial completion of reconciliation of the amounts.
 In accordance with ASC 605-45-45, "Revenue Recognition: Principal Agent Considerations" the Company records such revenues on the gross basis.